iWebster28/amd-innovation-showcase-2022/submission.md

 ## Inspiration
 My inspiration for this project comes from the online classes I took during the pandemic and for work.
 ## Motivation
-Taking notes in class can be an arduous task.
+Taking notes in class or while self-learning can be an arduous task.
 There are countless approaches to learning.
 Should you listen?
 Should you write down the gist of the idea?
 Should you solely take pictures?
 Should you record audio or video?
 We all have different learning styles.
 As such, some types of note-taking are more effective than others.

 However, while everyone learns differently, many professors emphasize the importance of coming to lectures.